wxlai90/kodi-plugin/README.md

 ## Params DTO

-Params is represented as a dictionary inside `Item`, this `Params` model only provides a helper method `.path()` since that is a mandatory field.
+Params is internally represented as a dictionary of `Item`, this `Params` model only provides a helper method `.path()` since that is a mandatory field.
 It is also possible to pass in a dictionary directly.

-`.path()` takes in either a function or the name of the function as a string.
+`.path()` takes in the name of the function as a string.
 This provides some flexibility as the function might not be in the same package and we need not have unnecessary imports.

+## Playable DTO

+`Playable` is an object with `url:string` and `subtitles:string[]`.

 ### Summary